Fodark/anifindbot/README.md

 # Anifindbot
-A telegram bot written in Node.js that sends info about a set of anime (if answered directly) or a single one (if used inline)
+A telegram bot (@anifindbot) written in Node.js that sends info about a set of anime (if answered directly) or a single one (if used inline)

 ## Usage
 ### Direct chat